lassefyr/kicadToCreo/README.md

-# kicadToCreo
+# kicadcreo
-Convert Kicad schematic to creo cabling netlist
+Export logical data from kicad to creo harness